-Next, we set up the secondary camera (sometimes called “strike” camera) to provide an additional camera angle to cut to during post-production/editing.
+Next, we set up the second camera (sometimes called “strike” or b camera) to provide an additional camera angle during post-production/editing.

-Once cameras and lights were set just right, we brought in the boom microphone (aka overhead shotgun mic) on a long boom pole and positioned it at just the right angle to get the perfect audio sound we’re looking for.
-One of the things you look for during a tech-scout is any HVAC air vents as they can be picked up in the boom mic – and in large corporate-type building complexes, we can’t always turn them off easily or quickly.
-Since sound waves travel through air – imagine how much more noise you’d hear from that vent if you were standing directly under it – may be on a step stool.
-So it’s important to keep in mind when assessing where you want to record your interview.
-Look for the air vents!
+Once cameras and lights were set just right, we brought in the boom microphone (aka overhead mic) on a long boom pole and positioned it at just the right angle to get the perfect audio sound we’re looking for.
+One of the many things you look for during a tech-scout is any HVAC air vents as they can be picked up in the boom mic

 Remote Viewing and Communication with Camera Crew

 Once we’d picked the perfect location, set up the cinema cameras and professional lighting, and crystal clear audio, it was time to share it with our off-site team.